First-Year Seminars (FYSEM)

 Restrictions: Mount Holyoke first-year students only, by placement.

-Advisory: for students in their first two semesters at the College only
+Advisory: For students in their first two semesters at the College only

 FYSEM-110PZ Interweaving Themes in Physics and Art